 The contest will be open to any high school senior who is attending a public, private, parochial, or home school in Walton or Gwinnett counties and who is pursuing higher education in an accredited college, university, or trade school.
 Award will be based on an essay contest focused on applied freedoms in America.

 The essay contest will open in December and the award will be announced in April of of the following year.

-The contest is open to writers who are both residents of Gwinnett or Walton County and are High School Seniors at some point during the contest period (December 1st, 2019 – April 10, 2020).
+The contest is open to writers who are both residents of Gwinnett or Walton Counties in Georgia and are High School Seniors at some point during the contest period (November 30th, 2020 – April 2, 2021).

 Essays should be 800-1000 words in length.
 Submissions that do not meet this requirement, or that exceed it, will be disqualified.

 Essays must be submitted no later than 11:59 pm Eastern Time, April 2, 2021.